harshitarawat02/chronyx/README.md

 Chronyx is a **nine-agent AI system** that ingests real-time narrative signals — news, supplier communications, port alerts, freight bulletins — and transforms them into structured disruption intelligence *before* disruptions manifest operationally.

 At its core is the **Disruption Risk Index (DRI)**, a real-time composite risk metric computed from four independent signal dimensions.
-When DRI crosses a threshold, Chronyx doesn't just alert you — it classifies the root cause via **Gemini Pro**, computes the optimal alternate route via a **graph-based optimization engine**, and autonomously executes or escalates the action based on a **confidence-gated decision framework**.
+When DRI crosses a threshold, Chronyx doesn't just alert you — it classifies the root cause via **Gemini 2.5 Flash**, computes the optimal alternate route via a **graph-based optimization engine**, and autonomously executes or escalates the action based on a **confidence-gated decision framework**.

 ```
 DRI(t) = 0.35·Sv(t) + 0.25·Df(t) + 0.25·Rs(t) + 0.15·Ss(t)